serai-dex/serai/docs/integrations/Instructions.md

   1) Swaps half of the incoming funds for SRI.
   2) Checks the amount of SRI received is greater than `minimum`.
-  3) Calls `swap_and_add_liquidity` with the amount of SRI received - `gas`, and a matching amount of the incoming asset.
+  3) Calls `swap_and_add_liquidity` with the amount of SRI received - `gas`, and a matching amount of the incoming coin.
   4) Transfers any leftover funds to `address`.